0xKourama/Elbanna-NP-Notes/Learning/HTB/Writeups/Forest/Forest.md

 ![bloodhound-query-2](bloodhound-query-2.jpg)

-It looks horrible at first. *But, after taking a closer look,* we notice that our account *being in the `account operators` group* can add a member to a certain group called `Exchange Windows Permissions` which happens to have `WriteDACL` on `htb.local` a.k.a the domain.
-Having that privilege means we can abuse it to give ourselves the `DCSync` right that we can use to dump all the domain hashes.
+It looks horrible at first. *But, after taking a closer look,* we notice that our account *being in the* `account operators` *group* can add a member to a certain group called `Exchange Windows Permissions` which happens to have `WriteDACL` on `htb.local` a.k.a the **DOMAIN!**.
+Having that privilege means we can abuse it to give ourselves the `DCSync` right that we can use to dump all the domain hashes!

 ![path-to-DA](path-to-DA.jpg)